Onyx-Protocol/Onyx/docs/protocol/specifications/ca-api.md

 #### Response

     {
+      finalized: true,
-      ... // updated transaction template with `finalized:true` and updated signing instructions }
+      ... // the rest of tx template with the updated signing instructions }

 See [Transaction template](#transaction-template) for the data structure description.